acumos/documentation/docs/AcumosUser/portal-user/portal/portal-onboarding-intro.rst

 On-Boarding Client Libraries
 ============================
 The Acumos on-boarding process generates everything needed to create an executable microservice for your model and add it to the catalog.
 Acumos uses Protobuf as a language-agnostic data format to provide a common description of the model data inputs and outputs.

-Acumos support on-boarding Python, Java, and R models.
+Acumos supports on-boarding Python, Java, and R models.
 The appropriate client library does the first step of the on-boarding process.
 This includes:

-#) Introspection to assess the toolkit library versions and determine file types
+#.
+Introspection to assess the toolkit library versions and determine file types
-#) Creation of a JSON description of the system
+#.
+Creation of a JSON description of the system
-#) Creation of the protobuf file
+#.
+Creation of the protobuf file
-#) File push to the Acumos on-boarding server
+#.
+File push to the Acumos on-boarding server